hisatakeishida/Symb-SHIN/1_Assembly-based.md

 - This is a work in progress
 - MAGs of symbionts can be recovered, but requires additional pre-filtering to minimize the impact of contamination to assembly
 - Samples with similar community composition of microbial taxa of interests can be identified (based on all the approaches we discuss in this paper), prior to assembly
-- This will facilitate computationally intensive strain-aware assembly
+- This will facilitate strain-aware assembly
 - Here, we provided an workflow to recover MAGs of important baterial symbionts of coral, _Endozoicomonas_ sp, as an example for such analysis
 - Required softwares
      - Aviary